 At a slightly higher complexity, interrupt requests do not correspond directly to device flags but are based on masking the device flags with an enable (or disable) mask.
-There are now three parallel variables: interrupt requests, device flags, and interrupt enable mask.
-The fetch-phase test does not change; however, the evaluation of whether an interrupt is pending now requires an extra step:
+There are now two parallel variables: device flags and interrupt enable mask.
+The fetch-phase test is now: